TN 77 (05-24)

 5. Example 5

-Melvin Hearty was receiving Cycle 3 disability benefits before his death on February 29, 2008.
-His March 19, 2008 payment for February 2008 was not due.
+Melvin Hearty was receiving Cycle 3 disability benefits before their death on February 29, 2008.
+Melvin Hearty's March 19, 2008 payment for February 2008 was not due.

 H. Examples of underpayments and assets to estates